|« PreviousNext »|

 In either situation, Amazon RDS records the log rotation in an Amazon RDS event and sends you a notification.
 Note that in the future Amazon RDS could change the logic about when an automatic log rotation occurs.

-You can direct the general and slow query logs to a table on the DB instance and access
+You can direct the general and slow query logs to tables on the DB instance by creating a

-these files by a query.
-Enabling this logging increases the amount of data written
+information.
+Enabling this logging increases the amount of data written to the

-both the general log and the slow query log are disabled.
+Both the general log and the slow query logs are disabled by default.
 In order to enable

 slow_query_log server parameters to

 Log tables will keep growing until the respective logging activities are turned off by

 accumulates over time, which can use up a considerable percentage of your allocated